Fishing Tour Operators

 Fishing Tour Operators are not allowed to access Aboriginal waters marked in red on the Fishing Tour Operator Aboriginal Waters Access Map.

-Access is restricted to all Fishing sectors for Aboriginal waters in the following locations:
+Access is restricted to the Fishing Tour Operator sector for Aboriginal waters in the following locations:

 To view all Aboriginal Waters Access Maps click here.

-Unauthorised entry onto Aboriginal land and waters could result in a fine of 50 penalty units (currently $11,100) under Commonwealth law, or 8 penalty units (currently $1,264) under Northern Territory law.
-The acceptance of insurance claims on Aboriginal land may rely on a valid permit and/or Section 19 Land Use Agreement.
+Unauthorised entry onto Aboriginal land and waters could result in a fine of 50 penalty units (currently $15,650) under Commonwealth law, or 8 penalty units (currently $1,408) under Northern Territory law.
+The acceptance of insurance claims on Aboriginal land may also rely on a valid permit.